 The clouds were looking threatening by the time we got through Bleatarn, the site of an ancient quarry used to obtain the stone for Hadrian’s Wall.
 You can still see mounds dotting the land that were used to dispose of the rubbish from the quarries which is quite cool, it was the first bit of non-church related wall trivia we’d come across.
 We’d been pretty lucky so far, we’d seen the clouds behind us and assumed that they’d catch us up but they seemed to skirt around us for the most part.
 We weren’t far past Bleatarn though when our luck ran out and drops of rain started pattering down.
 We stopped and got kitted up in our waterproofs; full on jacket and over trousers, devices sealed into ziplock bags, backpack covers on, the works.
 Excellent.
 As we hoisted our packs backpacks onto our backs the spitting stopped and the sun came out.
 I’m not even shitting you.
 The actual fucking sun.
 Black clouds still loomed in the distance but exactly where we were was lovely and warm.
-I started to sweat profusely because I was basically decked out in a fucking crisp packet.
-Fuck it.
+I started to sweat profusely because I was basically decked out in a crisp packet.
+Bugger it.
 We stopped again to strip off our waterproofs.

 The sun was only out for about 0.4 seconds but we’ll take what we can get.
 We hurried on towards Walton, glancing back at the ominous skies.
 The trail had been largely flat until we started getting close to the end and it started to gently ascend, nothing too horrific, our calf muscles thus far seemed blissfully unaware.
 We sort of raced the rain as we made it into Walton and Florries on the Wall Bunkhouse, our accommodation for the night.
 We’d booked a dorm bed each but we were early so we dumped our bags and our host told us we could check in early if we wanted to but give him half an hour.
 No worries.
 We wandered to the church and sat down on the pews.
 We did have plans to hike the three miles each way to Lanercost Priory this afternoon, it was only 2pm by this point, but when we made those plans we hadn’t just spent two days walking.
 As we discussed just checking in and having a chilled one, we heard the rain against the stained glass.
-Yep, fuck hiking anywhere.
+Yep, screw hiking anywhere.
 We headed back to Florries to take full advantage of having actual, proper walls and a roof.

 There are no words to describe the rain that started coming down as we sat in the common area playing Rummikub and sipping wine, because apparently all plans to not drink go under a bus when presented with a fully stocked bar.
-It was utterly fucking torrential, and it didn’t relent.
+It was utterly torrential, and it didn’t relent.
 It was the kind of rain that soaks you to your underwear before you have a chance to get one leg into your waterproof trousers, as the path around you becomes a muddy stream that flows over your shoes and fills them with enough water to breed frogs.
 I was so glad we weren’t camping.
 Don’t get me wrong, I love camping and I do trust our tent, but sometimes it’s just nice to have a proper bed and a non-inflatable pillow to drool profusely into, and not having to go outside to pee is definitely a bonus when the sky is trying to drown you.

 Bowness-on-Solway to Carlisle to Walton, Cumbria, England